tidyverse/tidyverse.org/content/blog/dbplyr-2-3-0/index.md

 </div>

 This blog post will highlight some of the most important new features: eliminating subqueries for many verb combinations, better errors, and a handful of new translations.
-As usual, release comes with a large number of improvements to translations for individual backends.
+As usual, this release comes with a large number of improvements to translations for individual backends.
 See the full list in the [release notes](%7B%20github_release%20%7D)

 <div class="highlight">